OlgaMatykina/TAOMR/README.md

-# TAOMR (Traversable Area Objects for Mobile Robotics)
+# TAOMR: Obstructive object labeling approach and segmentation benchmark for the traversable area of mobile ground robots

-TAOMR-Open Dataset
+TAOMR Dataset

-You can find images and annotations of TAOMR-Open [here](https://disk.yandex.ru/d/jgPVF8LYohKM5g).
-You can find annotations for NPO, INSTSnowRoadDetection, RoadObstalce21 datasets (included in TAOMR-Full) [here](https://disk.yandex.ru/d/gNKNWw91QfbRNA).
+You can find images and annotations of TAOMR-Bench [here](https://disk.yandex.ru/d/jgPVF8LYohKM5g).
+You can find annotations for NPO, INSTSnowRoadDetection, RoadObstalce21 datasets (included in TAOMR dataset) [here](https://disk.yandex.ru/d/gNKNWw91QfbRNA).

 You can use our script for scrapping images, see [Installation](https://github.com/OlgaMatykina/TAOMR/blob/main/TAOMR_Scrapper/INSTALL.md)